 Why choose KJC Drainage

-At KJC Draining we pride ourselves on our reputation for being an honest, trustworthy and professional, family-run business.
+At KJC Drainage in Gosport we pride ourselves on our reputation for being an honest, trustworthy and professional, family-run business.
 Utilising our 21 years of experience we can tackle and resolve all draining issues, no matter how big or small.

 As we appreciate the upheaval that a blocked drain can bring to both landlord and tenant, we offer a 24hour emergency service, 7 days a week.